taoensso/carmine/README.md

 (mq/stop my-worker)
 ```

 Look simple?
 It is.
 But it's also distributed, fault-tolerant, and _fast_.
-See the `taoensso.carmine.message-queue` namespace for details.
+See the [API docs](http://ptaoussanis.github.io/carmine/taoensso.carmine.message-queue.html) for details.

 ### Distributed locks